aashish2054/maven-kup-assignment/README.md

-For code execution type - mvn package exec:java
+For code execution open terminal in the assignment folder and type- => mvn package exec:java